cjneely10/MetaSanity/PhyloSanity.md

 ## About

-**PhyloSanity** uses `CheckM`, `GTDBtk`, and `FastANI` to evaluate prokaryotic meta/genome completion, contamination, phylogeny, and redundancy.
-This will generate a final `BioMetaDB` project containing the results of this pipeline.
+**PhyloSanity** uses CheckM, GTDB-Tk, and FastANI to evaluate prokaryotic meta/genome completion, contamination, phylogeny, and redundancy.
+This will generate a final **BioMetaDB** project containing the results of this pipeline.
 An additional `.tsv` output file is generated.

 - Required arguments
     - --directory (-d): directory of fasta files
     - --config_file (-c): config.ini file matching template in Examples/Config
 - Optional flags
-    - --biometadb_project (-b): Name to assign to `BioMetaDB` project, or name of existing project to use
+    - --biometadb_project (-b): Name to assign to **BioMetaDB** project, or name of existing project to use
-    - --cancel_autocommit (-a): Cancel creation/update of `BioMetaDB` project
+    - --cancel_autocommit (-a): Cancel creation/update of **BioMetaDB** project
 - Optional arguments
     - --output_directory (-o): Output prefix